Simplicity and Positivity Key to Effective Technical, Business, and Scientific Writing

 Use Positive Language

 A frequent stumbling block in written communications is that the overall tone is negative and/or the reader views the idea being conveyed as negative.
 To avoid a negative tone, use positive words and focus on what’s possible; help your readers see the negative as an opportunity.
 I remember that in a class I taught years ago, one of the participants had just been laid off.
 He said, however, that the letter explaining the layoff was so positive that he didn’t feel bad or angry about being laid off.
-Now that’s using positive language correctly!
+Now that’s using positive language in writing correctly!

 I talked earlier about abstract and concrete language; along these same lines, we should be aware that words have positive and negative connotations.
 For instance, I can say that I “slapped,” “hit” or “spanked.”
 While these words all mean roughly the same thing, they all have different connotations, or associations.
 Thus, if I want to convey positivity, I should ensure that I use words with positive, rather than negative, connotations.
 For instance, rather than “She failed to complete the project,” I can write “She was unable to complete the project” or “The project couldn’t be completed,” if I want to remove her from the sentence altogether.
 A statement as simple as ''Don't hesitate to call me'' can infer that you doubt the reader can handle your request and would hesitate to ask for help, implying incompetence.
 In addition, the widely used phrase, “Feel free to call me if you have questions” can imply that the reader won’t know enough to call you if s/he does have questions and that because you haven’t done your job, the reader will have questions.